profusion/android-sdk-addon-example/README.md

 ### The content of this repository

-This repository contains the code to build an emulator image containing the **hello-world-service**, the SDK add-on containing the **hello-world-service** service libraries that apps that use the **hello-world-service** will use on theirs build process, and a sample app that will use the SDK add-on.
-The summary of the code follows:
+This repository contains the code to build an emulator image containing some services, the SDK add-on with stubs that allow apps to communicate with these services, and a sample app that will use the SDK add-on.
+First, let's see how the **hello-world-service** example is structured:

 * `device/profusion/profusion_sdk_addon`: contains the configuration and manifest files for the SDK add-on.
 The `profusion_sdk_addon.mk` includes the **helloworld** product as part of this add-on;
 * `pacakges/services/profusion/hello-world-service`: contains the service itself, that will be run in the emulator and serve the applications.
 The service will be part of the framework;